lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script list all gifs extension in the current dir
+this decodes acrostic using the first letter of each line